Tarja Turunen: 2005–2009: Solo career beginnings, Henkäys ikuisuudesta, My Winter Storm

+2010–2014: What Lies Beneath, Colours in the Dark

 Turunen recorded her third album, What Lies Beneath, in 2009 and 2010; it was released in September 2010.
 The album combined metal with classical "operatic" elements in an out of the box approach.
-She started the What Lies Beneath World Tour performing in several festivals, including the Wacken Open Air and the Graspop Metal Meeting, with special concerts at Miskolc Opera Festival and at the Masters of Rock, when she performed accompanied by a full orchestra.
-The tour is scheduled to last until April 2012.
+She started the What Lies Beneath World Tour performing in several festivals, including the Wacken Open Air and the Graspop Metal Meeting, with special concerts at Miskolc Opera Festival and at the Masters of Rock, where she performed accompanied by a full orchestra.
+The tour lasted until April 2012.
 Also in 2010 she supported Alice Cooper on the German leg of his Theatre of Death Tour.

-On 17 July 2011, she sang again at the Savonlinna Opera Festival along with José Cura and accompanied by the Kuopio Symphony Orchestra.
+On 17 July 2011, she sang again at the Savonlinna Opera Festival along with acclaimed tenor José Cura and accompanied by the Kuopio Symphony Orchestra.

 In March 2012, Turunen won the title "Europe's best crossover performer" with over 100,000 votes.

 In May 2013, Turunen announced the title of her 4th solo album, Colours in the Dark, which was released on 30 August.
 On 31 May the song "Never Enough" was released as a teaser.
 Later this year, in September, it was revealed that Turunen would appear as guest vocalist on the title track and video of Within Temptation's EP Paradise, released on 27 September.

 In January 2014, Turunen revealed through her blog that she would soon return to the studio and record vocals for a couple of songs for her Outlanders project together with Torsten Stenzel & Walter Giardino.

 In May 2014, it was released the DVD Beauty and the Beat, providing live footage from 3 concerts as part of the Beauty and the Beat World Tour.
 The DVD shows Tarja performing live with a symphonic orchestra, choir and Mike Terrana on drums.
 Songs include Antonín Dvořák's "Song to the Moon" from Rusalka and Led Zeppelin's "Kashmir", and also a live version of the rarely performed song "Swanheart" from the 1998 Nightwish album Oceanborn.
 On the same year, in July, Left in the Dark was released as an EP containing alternative versions from Tarja's album Colours in the Dark, as well as a studio version of "Into the Sun".